Roger the Dodger: Characteristics

 Unlike most Beano characters, Roger does not intentionally cause chaos and mayhem, despite his attempts at dodging responsibilities and punishments often creating it.
 Ken Reid's early stories frequently had Roger get caught by his family members, that do not hesitate with the cruelty of their vengeance.
 Reid's final panels would show Roger being forced to do his chore (or clean up after his antics create more damage than intended) as a family member (usually his father) supervises with a smirk.
+In earlier strips, Roger would often be spanked by his father's slipper as punishment.

 Roger has dark hair with a shaggy tuft at the front.
 He wears a red-and-black chequered jumper over his white, collared shirt.
 Initially he wore a tie, but this was discontinued in the 21st century, as well as the black shorts he also wore, that were changed to black trousers in the 1970s.

 Publication history

 He first appeared in issue 561, dated 18 April 1953.
 His appearance is vaguely similar to that of Dennis the Menace from the same magazine: he wears a black-and-red chequered jumper and black trousers, but takes better care of his hair than his equally mischievous counterpart.
 He also used to have a white tie, but it seems to have disappeared.
 Originally drawn by Ken Reid, Gordon Bell took over in 1959, but Roger dodged his way out of the Beano in 1960.
 He returned, drawn by Bob McGrath, in April 1961.
 Ken Reid was re-commissioned to draw the strip in 1962, and Robert Nixon when Reid left D. C. Thomson & Co. in 1964.
 When Nixon left in 1973, Tom Lavery began drawing the strip, who was then followed by Frank McDiarmid in 1976.

 Ten years later, after Euan Kerr took over as Beano editor, Nixon returned, drawing in a noticeably different style from the one before.
 Roger's strip was given a second page in 1986.
 Between 1986 and 1992, a spin-off strip appeared at the end called Roger the Dodger's Dodge Clinic.
 Readers would write in with problems, and Roger would try to find a dodge for it (which would usually go wrong).
 Winning suggestions would win a transistor radio and special scroll.
 Roger is often shown in other Beano characters' stories offering "help", which he took to a new level in Beano issue 2648 from April 1993.
 This issue marked Roger's 40th birthday, and to celebrate he made appearances in every strip in the comic.